 It’s worth noting that not every VPN service will protect you the same: if you choose your VPN provider wisely, you can address the concerns described above.

-Best VPN services available in 2019
+Best VPN services available

 Here are some VPN providers we tested during 2018/2019 and that we can recommend.
 Notice that we didn’t give “votes”, as each one of them has different pros and cons that could be important or trivial depending on your specific scenario: for this very reason you should pick wisely, depending on your actual needs.